HughPullman/Airport-Challenge/docs/domain-models-test-plan.md

 1. As an airport worker,
-I want to be able to check the maximum capacity of the airport, So that I can see how many planes can fit at one time
+I want to be able to check the maximum capacity of the airport, So that I can see how many planes can fit at one time.

 2. As an airport worker,
-I want to be able to change the maximum capacity of the airport, So that I can make changes when conditions change
+I want to be able to change the maximum capacity of the airport, So that I can make changes when conditions change.

 3. As an air traffic controller,
 I want to be able to check if the airport is full,
-So that I know when a plane can land
+So that I know when a plane can land.

 4. As an air traffic controller,
-I want to be able to instruct a plane to land if there is space, So that the planes can land at the airport
+I want to be able to instruct a plane to land if there is space, So that the planes can land at the airport.

 5. As an air traffic controller,
-I want to be able to check if a plane is already at the airport, So that I know where it is
+I want to be able to check if a plane is already at the airport, So that I know where it is.

 6. As an air traffic controller,
 I want to be able to instruct a plane to take off,
-So that planes can leave the airport
+So that planes can leave the airport.

 ----------------------------------